SEND and Inclusion Transformation

 Current and Future Funding Arrangements

-1. If my child is currently in receipt of Funding For Inclusion (FFI), how will the new model affect this?
+1. If my child is currently in receipt of Funding for Inclusion (FFI), how will the new model affect this?

 It is the intention of the Local Authority (LA) that any funding that has already been awarded will remain in place until transition for the children or young person is complete.